whprocter/RPr-Chakraborty-2021/docs/report/report.md

 In our pre-analysis plan, we planned to test the independent variables for normality prior to using the Pearson's r correlation coefficient for bivariate tests of correlation between the independent variables and COVID-19 incidence rates.
 Most of the independent variables have non-normal distributions; and therefore our reproduction has used the nonparametric Spearman's rank correlation coefficient for bivariate tests of correlation between the independent variables and COVID-19 incidence rates.
+In order to better understand the geographic patterns underlying the correlations between disability and COVID-19, we also visualized disability rates by county.

 The original study did not directly report details for the results of the Kulldorff spatial scan statistic for COVID-19 clusters beyond the number of clusters detected.
 In order to better understand the spatial scan statistic and to compare our reproduction with the SpatialEpi package to the original study using SaTScan software, we also ran the spatial scan statistic in SaTScan.